th3-z/kf2-magicked-admin/README.md

 * Pip - `apt install python3-pip`
 * Python 3 dependencies - `pip3 install -r requirements.txt`
-    - This might complain about cx_freeze not installing if you haven't got zlib, but cx_freeze is only needed for building.
+    - This might complain about cx_freeze not installing if you haven't got zlib-dev, but cx_freeze is only needed for building.

 ### Running
 `git clone git@github.com:th3-z/kf2-magicked-admin.git`